 R&D Tax Credits are available to any business in any industry that performs qualifying research activities.
-Businesses are no longer required to strictly develop a product or process that is unique to their industry; it only needs to be unique to them.
+Businesses are no longer required to strictly develop a product or process that is unique to their industry; it only needed to be unique to them.

 National Tax Group assists companies of all sizes and industries in obtaining R&D credits by providing reliable documentation that will withstand any level of IRS and state authority scrutiny.

-To benefit from the R&D tax credit, all research activities performed by qualifying companies must be thoroughly documented.
+In order to benefit from the R&D tax credit, all research activities performed by qualifying companies must be thoroughly documented.
 Our team of tax-saving experts will create and provide the needed documentation.

 How Do You Qualify?

 If you are not sure if the activities you want to claim to qualify your business for the R&D tax credit, National Tax Group will be able to give you a quick and free assessment to make it easy on you.
 A few examples of activities that qualify are:

 - Creating new or improved products or formulations

 - Enhancing the functionality of existing products or formulas

 - Creating new or improved processes within production or execution